 The requirement applies at the RIB when the AoA of the incident wave of a received signal and the interfering signal are from the same direction and are within the OTA REFSENS RoAoA.

-The wanted and interfering signals apply to all supported polarizations, under the assumption of polarization match.
+The wanted and interfering signals apply to each supported polarization, under the assumption of polarization match.

 <Next change>